Eliza0902/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+.map() returns an new array.
+You need to include return.
+Typically it is used to convert the data.
+.filter() returns a new array.
+Filters based of  true or false line of code.
+The return statement is the condition.
+.reduce() is used to add together all of the items in an array.
+Returns 1 value.

 2. Explain the difference between a callback and a higher order function.

+A higher order function is a function that accepts a function as an arguement.
+A callback is a function that is passed into anothe function.

 3. Explain what a closure is.

+A closure is a function inside of a function that call a varible from the outer function.

 4. Describe the four principles of the 'this' keyword.

+1. Window Binding : this binds to the window or returns undefined when in strict mode.
+2. Implicit Binding : Applies to ojects within methods.
+Looks to the left of the dot when function is invoked
+3. Explicit Binding : .call, .bind, and .apply are all Explicit Binding.
+    .call invokes the function and passes arguements 1:1 .bind returns a new function and passes arguements 1:1 .apply invokes the function and passes the arguements as an array
+4. New Binding : binds using the new key and creates a new function. "this" becomes a bound to a new function.

 5. Why do we need super() in an extended class?

+To tell the constructor what it should copy.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.